Zahira77/Zahira77/README.md

 - 👋 Hi, I’m @Zahira77
 - 👀 I’m interested in Poetry
-- 🌱 I’m currently learning Python, Mongo DB and Cloud Computing
+- 🌱 I’m currently learning Python, NLP and Cloud Computing
 - 💞️ I’m looking to collaborate on Cloud Computing with AI
 - 📫 How to reach me - https://www.linkedin.com/in/zahira-shaik-1ab213262/
 - 😄 Pronouns: she/her